Currently available for £349.00 from Sweatband.com

 Other features include a music port for your mp3 player, dual 2” speakers, hand pulse sensors (though we’d always recommend using a chest belt to measure pulse) and the manufacturer’s 5 years frame, 2 years parts and labour warranty.

 All in all the VX550 is a solid choice.
 It’s built well, has a good number of features, is comfortable and is very well put together.
 With the added option of using a tablet in conjunction with iFit it also allows you to spice up your training regime.
 When all’s said and done this is a solid bike at an affordable price that will keep you entertained and should last for years.

 If you're looking for a bike that the whole family can use, and that should stand up to a good deal of punishment and keep you entertained without breaking the bank, then the VX550 from NordicTrack merits proper consideration.
 The specs speak for themselves but where it stands out is how comfortable and quiet it is.
-But it's not quite that simple because muddying the waters here is another NordicTrack model, the GX4.4 Pro, which has a nicer display, more programmes, more resistance levels, a cooling fan, and a water bottle holder - and is available for a little bit more, but in our opinion is well worth that little bit extra.
+But it's not quite that simple because muddying the waters here is another NordicTrack model, the GX4.4 Pro, which has a nicer display, more programmes, more resistance levels, a cooling fan, and a water bottle holder.
+Increase your budget a bit and we think you'll find it's well worth it.